Xylem (NYSE:XYL) Issues FY 2021 Earnings Guidance

-The firm also recently announced a quarterly dividend, which was paid on Thursday, September 23rd.
-Investors of record on Thursday, August 26th were given a $0.28 dividend.
-This represents a $1.12 annualized dividend and a yield of 0.85%.
-The ex-dividend date of this dividend was Wednesday, August 25th.
-Xylem’s dividend payout ratio is currently 54.37%.
+Xylem (NYSE:XYL) last posted its quarterly earnings results on Tuesday, November 2nd.
+The industrial products company reported $0.63 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.59 by $0.04.
+Xylem had a net margin of 8.81% and a return on equity of 15.97%.
+During the same period in the prior year, the firm posted $0.62 EPS.
+Sell-side analysts forecast that Xylem will post 2.46 earnings per share for the current year.

-In other Xylem news, SVP Matthew Francis Pine sold 2,000 shares of the stock in a transaction on Friday, November 5th.
-The stock was sold at an average price of $130.49, for a total transaction of $260,980.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Colin R. Sabol sold 5,595 shares of the stock in a transaction on Tuesday, October 19th.
+In related news, SVP Colin R. Sabol sold 5,595 shares of Xylem stock in a transaction that occurred on Tuesday, October 19th.
 The shares were sold at an average price of $125.84, for a total value of $704,074.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Patrick Decker sold 54,643 shares of the firm’s stock in a transaction that occurred on Tuesday, November 9th.
+The stock was sold at an average price of $132.91, for a total transaction of $7,262,601.13.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 69,238 shares of company stock worth $8,945,603.
-0.90% of the stock is owned by insiders.
+Insiders sold a total of 69,238 shares of company stock worth $9,130,296 over the last 90 days.
+Company insiders own 0.90% of the company’s stock.

 Xylem, Inc engages in the design, manufacture, and application of engineered technologies for the water industry.
 It operates through following business segments: Water Infrastructure, Applied Water, and Measurement and Control Solutions.
 The Water Infrastructure segment focuses on the transportation, treatment and testing of water.